tarak6984/W_S5_Challenge/README.md

 <details>
   <summary>I believe my code is correct and the test is wrong.
 What do I do?</summary>

 Sometimes a test refuses to budge, even if (we think) our code is doing the right thing.
 Use CTRL-C to kill the tests, and then `npm test` to launch them again, just in case there is a problem with the test runner.
 More likely, there is a problem with your code.
 Try your best to reproduce the error by interacting with the site in Chrome.
 Do not code "to make the test happy".
 Code so that the browser does exactly what the mock does.
 The tests are there for confirmation.
+If the problem persists, please request assistance from Staff.

 </details>